AllanWang/Capsule/README.md

 # Capsule
 A UI framework library

+> Capsule has been modularized and recreated in [KAU](https://github.com/AllanWang/KAU).
+It is written in Kotlin, and offers a delegation pattern so very few components are bound to superclasses.
+This means that you can take advantage of all of KAU's great features, even if you are dependent on other libraries.

 <!--Current Release 4.3-->

 Mainly for more complex UIs, this library contains plenty of useful tools and shortened methods to make UI building easier.